Loading...

 In order to add a particular air conditioner to the universal remote, 6 signals must be recorded: Off, Dh, Cool_hi, Cool_lo, Heat_hi, and Heat_lo.
 Each signal (except Off) is recorded using the following algorithm:

-1. Get the remote and press the Power Button so that the display shows that A/C is ON.
+1. Get the remote and press the POWER button so that the display shows that A/C is ON.

 2. Set the A/C to the corresponding mode (see table below), leaving other parameters such as fan speed or vane on AUTO (if applicable).